fbpx

 Once you see the price dip below “the breaking point” aka.
 “The neckline”, it’s time to pack your bags and go into stablecoins or temporarily cash out a portion of your Bitcoin.

-The head and shoulders patters is one of the most bearish ones out there, so be on the lookout.
+The head and shoulders pattern is one of the scariest ones out there, so be on the lookout.

 Get Started With Technical Analysis on Bitcoin:

-When you fist enter tradingview.com, it’s overwhelming… There’s all kinds of flashing stuff and numbers and graphs.
+When you first enter tradingview.com, it’s overwhelming… There’s all kinds of flashing stuff and numbers and graphs.

 Stay calm, this is what you need to do: